-So you’re never paying for more than what you need, but you’re never short on what’s needed to get the job done.
+So you're never paying for more than what you need, but you're never short on what's required to get the job done.

 These are all excellent examples where OpenStack shines.
-It can easily provide enough power to meet the situational demand at peak times, without having to always be cranked up to that level.
+It can quickly provide enough power to meet the situational demand at peak times without constantly being cranked up to that level.

 You can quickly and easily scale it up or down near-instantly.
-You can add instances whenever you need and shut ‘em down when you don’t.
-Whether you need 10 instances available to switch on and off or a thousand, OpenStack can do it.
+You can add instances whenever you need them and shut them down when you don't.
+Whether you need ten instances available to switch on and off or a thousand, OpenStack can do it.

 And our custom Cloud Control Panel makes it easy for anyone to manage OpenStack instances, not just the technically gifted.

 Managing your OpenStack instances at Hostwinds is simple with our custom Cloud Control Panel.
-Whether you want to organize your instances with easier to remember server names, setup firewalls for certain instances or create new instances based on snapshots of previous server setups…you can do it all here in one place.
+Whether you want to organize your instances with more straightforward to remember server names, set up firewalls for specific instances, or create new instances based on snapshots of previous server setup, you can do it all here in one place.

 Here's a quick glimpse of what you'll find in your Cloud Control Panel and what you can do there…

-The first thing you’ll see will be the page you viewed the last time you logged in.
-The first time you’ll log in, you’ll be on the fist tab of the navigation menu at top: Instances.
+The first thing you'll see will be the page you viewed the last time you logged in.
+The first time you log in, you'll be on the first tab of the navigation menu at top: Instances.

-The next section you’ll find is the Firewalls tab.
+The following section you'll find is the Firewalls tab.
 This is where you can view your firewall profiles, as well as create new ones.
-You can determine which firewall rules will apply to each profile, which control both inbound and outbound requests.
+You can determine which firewall rules will apply to each profile, which controls both inbound and outbound requests.
 You also have the flexibility to apply a profile to any or all of your instances as you see fit.